fpvandoorn/Dagstuhl-tables/README.md

   * This means that `|a| = |b| = k`
   * Everyone in `a \ a₂` and everyone in `b \ b₂` must have seen each other on day 2, so the table assignment on day 2 was `{ a₂ ∪ b₂ (a \ a₂) ∪ (b \ b₂) }`.
   * Since `k` is odd, we have `max(|a₂|, |a \ a₂|) > k / 2` and `max(|b₂|, |b \ a₂|) > k / 2`, which means that on either day 2 or day 3 there was a table with more that `k` participants.
 Contradiction!
-* Note: For `n < k^2` (and especially for `n < k^2/2`) the bound obtained by `a` and `c` are not very good.
-The reason is that although on day 1 you might be able to make the caculated number of new connections, every other day many connections were already present on day 1.
-This means that the number of connections you can make on most (all but one) days is much less, so you need more days to do it.
-In [Solutions for Individual Cases](#solutions-for-individual-cases) we give many arguments of this form, but it is quite hard to generalize is rigorously (since having a distribution with fewer connections on day 1 might lead to more connections on subsequent days).
+* `g`: Improvement of `a` when `k < n ≤ k^2 - 2`
-* `g`: Improvement of `a` and `c` when `k < n ≤ k^2 - 2`
+  * The idea for this lower bound is that every day after the first day many connections are already present on day 1.
+This means that the number of connections you can make on most (all but one) days is much less than calculated at `a`.
   * For the explanation we will use the terminology given under [Solutions for Individual Cases/New terminology](#new-terminology).
   * On day 1 at most `s(opt)` connections can be added
   * On subsequent days fewer connections can be added.
 We can give an upper bound, and run through all (sensible) pairs of non-dominated configurations to find the maximal number `s` of connections that can